calebwolf1/productivity24/README.md

 Utilized Llama Index to implement the RAG technique.
 Uses 'converted_conversations.jsonl' as the data stored in the vector database.
 This file has 2 main purposes:
 1. generate response
 2. update knowledge base

+### App.js

+Set up navigation routes to allow users to visit and intereact with our website.

+### Home.js

+Landing page, gives basic overview of project and allows navigation to login page

+### Login.js

+Utilizes Gmail authorization to link to the authorized user's Gmail account (via Google's sign-in interface) and retrieve emails from their inbox.

+### UserUpload.js

+Visualizes the user's real-time Gmail inbox and allows them to select/deselect emails to use as context for the response generation.

 ### app.py